Risk Factors Dashboard

 We structure our information security program around Federal Financial Institutions Examinations Council (“FFIEC”) and Federal Deposit Insurance Corporation (“FDIC”) regulatory guidance, along with other applicable industry standards.
 We leverage industry and government associations, third-party benchmarking, audits and threat intelligence feeds to evaluate program effectiveness.
 Our Chief Technology and Innovation Officer ("CTIO"), along with key members of their team, regularly collaborate with peer banks, industry groups, and policymakers.

 We employ an in-depth, layered, defensive strategy with respect to our products, services and technology.
 We leverage people, processes and technology to manage and maintain information security controls.
-We leverage people, processes and technology to manage and maintain cybersecurity controls.
 We employ a variety of preventative and detective tools designed to monitor, block, and provide alerts regarding suspicious activity, as well as to report on any suspected advanced persistent threats.

 The secure maintenance and transmission of confidential information, as well as execution of transactions over the systems of our third-party service providers, is essential to protect us and our customers against fraud and security breaches and to maintain customer confidence.
-The impairment testing process considers a variety of factors, including the current market price of our common stock, the estimated net present value of our assets and liabilities, and information concerning the terminal valuation of similarly situated insured depository institutions.
 Information security and risk management are an integral part of our new product and service implementation and vendor relationship management to confirm that they all meet the minimum standards and policies established and approved by our Board.
 We have developed processes to identify and oversee risks from cybersecurity threats associated with our third-party service providers, which includes the information security team assisting with and assessing cybersecurity robustness during vendor selection and onboarding as well as risk-based monitoring of vendors on an ongoing basis.

 We engage with a range of external experts, including cybersecurity assessors, consultants, auditors, and legal counsel in evaluating and testing our information security risk management systems.
 This enables us to leverage specialized knowledge and insights, ensuring our cybersecurity strategies and processes remain current.